paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/votesdb.md

 Hash => CommittedCandidateReceipt
 ```

-## Constants

-Keep a dispute open for an additional time where validators
-can cast their vote.
-`DISPUTE_POST_RESOLUTION_TIME = Duration::from_secs(24 * 60 * 60)`

 ## Sequence

 ### Incoming message

-1. Incoming request to store a dispute gossip message.
+1. Incoming request to store a `Vote` via `VotesDbMessage::StoreVote`.
-1. Validate message.
-1. Check if the dispute already has a supermajority.
-    1. iff:
-        1. Craft and enqueue an unsigned transaction to reward/slash the validator of the proof, that is part of the incoming message, directly.
+1. Assure the message's content is verifying against one of the validator keys of the validators that had duty at the blocks inclusion.
+1. Attempt to retrieve the message that already exists
+1. iff an identical message is already present:
+	1. send response `VoteStoreResult::AlreadyExists`
+1. else iff a different message is already present:
+	1. send response `VoteStoreResult::DoubleVote`
+1. else iff the dispute already has a supermajority:
+	1. send response `VoteStoreResult::Resolution`
 1. else:
-        1. Store the dispute including its proof to the DB.
+	1. store the `Vote` to the database
-        1. Enqueue unsigned transaction to reward/slash all validators that voted.
-        1. >> Dispute Effects
+	1. send response `VoteStoreResult::Stored`

 ### Query

 1. Incoming query request
 	1. Resolve `ValidatorId` to a set of `(SessionIndex, ValidatorIndex)`.
 	1. For each `(SessionIndex, ValidatorIndex)`:
 		1. Accumulate `Hash`es.
-    1. Lookup all `CommittedCandidateReceipt`s
+	1. Lookup all `Vote`s
-    1. Reconstruct the `PoV` via `AvailabilityStoreMessage::QueryAvailableData`

-### Incoming dispute vote

-1. Check if the dispute already has a supermajority.
-1. iff:
-    1. store the resolution and keep the resolution
-    1. send `DisputeMessage::Resolution` to the overseer
-    1. Delete the
-1. else:
-    1. Store the new vote including its proof to the DB.